 Thirty years and 180 days in each year is a lot of time.
 You need to choose the group that inspires you to jump out of bed and work with.
-You need to choose the group that your connection level can make the biggest impact.
+You need to choose the group where your connection level can make the biggest impact.
 You need to find the group that will make you smile and laugh as often as possible.

-- What makes teaching an exciting career opportunity right now?
+What makes teaching an exciting career opportunity right now?

 You get to equip the future.
 Your role is so important.
 Every kid that enters your door has the potential to do great things.
-You can develop difference makers.
+You can develop difference-makers.
 You can inspire kids to see the world in all of its flaws and then desire to be a catalyst of change.
 You can be an agent of change.

-- What does continuing education look like for you?
+What does continuing education look like for you?

 I look for experiences and programs that are on the cutting edge.
 I want programs that are looking at what is coming and trying to meet those needs.
 I want a program that is taking risks with their philosophy and programs that challenge the status quo.

-- What software do you think every teacher should learn?
+What software do you think every teacher should learn?

 That is a tough one because in three months, it will change.
 That being said, Google products are the key right now.
-They can make your life so much easier and the apps that hook into Google are plentiful and almost always free.
+They can make your life so much easier, and the apps that hook into Google are plentiful and almost always free.
 Teaching collaboration skills in a 21st century style works best within Google.

-- How important is networking and what are some easy ways to stay connected to other teachers in your community?
+How important is networking and what are some easy ways to stay connected to other teachers in your community?

 Twitter is not a show-off platform.
 It is a place to connect and grow.
-Get a weekly schedule of three to five edu chats and be religious about attending.
+Get a weekly schedule of 3-5 edu chats and be religious about attending.
 Read and learn.
 Chime in and inspire.
 Make a name for yourself in this profession and use that name to inspire and grow.

 This is a real challenge.
 That being said, my district, Albemarle County Schools, has an amazing technology department and a layered team of instructional coaches.
 They are constantly learning, sharing, and presenting.

-- What are some practical tips to prepare for an interview?
+What are some practical tips to prepare for an interview?

-I’m gonna answer this one in bullet points
+I'll answer this one in bullet points:

 - Reek of positivity.